CtrlK

 Distinctiveness Conflict Risk

-The mention of 'omc ask' and specific AI tools (Claude, Codex, Gemini) provides some distinctiveness, but 'advisor routing' is vague enough to potentially overlap with other AI orchestration or CLI skills.
-The niche is somewhat identifiable but not sharply defined.
+The mention of `omc ask` and specific AI advisors (Claude, Codex, Gemini) provides some distinctiveness, but 'advisor routing' is vague enough that it could overlap with other skills involving AI tool orchestration or CLI helpers.

 2 / 3